dragos9214/dev-academy-2019/branch-README.md

 ## Development 05

-This branch describe how we can connect to a MongoDB from a Spring application.
+This branch describes how we can connect to a MongoDB from a Spring application.

 ### How did we get here:
   * We added Spring Data dependency for MongoDB in our  [pom.xml](./pom.xml) file